eralpship/web-dev-workshop/docs/error-handling-caching.md

   }
 ```

-so we will end up with;
+We will end up with:

 **src/hooks/useWeatherConditions.ts**

 ```tsx